hugoqnc/Split/README.md

 - [x] Use it from two to an unlimited number of people
 - [x] Quickly display images corresponding to the item name on the receipt, to easily understand what it refers to
 - [x] Share the results using any app you want
+- [x] Keeps a history of all receipts and of their distribution
 - [x] Minimalist and native design for iOS
 - [X] Dark Mode fully supported
 - [x] Add, delete or modify items on the fly